dgirotti/dgirotti/README.md

 **Professional Summary**
 ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------

-Proactive and innovative QA Engineer with over 13 years of experience in software development and testing.
-Expertise in test case design, functional testing, and quality assurance processes.
-Skilled in Agile methodologies and fostering team collaboration, with a proven track record of improving workflows and delivering high-quality software products.
+I am a quality control engineer with more than 13 years of experience in software development and testing.
+I have experience in test case design, functional testing and quality control processes which I have applied in large companies such as Eventbrite or in start-ups such as Wonolo, managing to improve the delivery of software products with high quality.
+As a Scrum Master I have applied agile methodologies as well as team collaboration.

 **Skills**
 ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------